The Telegram: Politics

-Community ties and current status
+Notable Staff and Community Ties

+The Telegram's current managing editor is Jennifer Vardy Little.

-Well-known former Telegram journalists include Newfoundland writers Harold Horwood, Ray Guy, and Albert Perlin.
-Other notable contributors to The Telegram include former editor and author Michael Harrington, artist Rae Perlin, former Newfoundland Prime Minister William F. Lloyd and former provincial NDP leader Peter Fenwick.
+Well-known former Telegram journalists include Russell Wangersky, Harold Horwood, Ray Guy, and Albert Perlin.
+Other notable contributors to The Telegram include former editor and author Michael Harrington, artist Rae Perlin, writer/playwright Joan Sullivan, columnist Gwynne Dyer, former Newfoundland Prime Minister William F. Lloyd and former provincial NDP leader Peter Fenwick.
 The Telegram is the original publication venue of the monthly church history column by Dr Hans Rollmann.

+Telegram sports editor Robin Short, whose career at the newspaper spanned 36 years before his death in 2021, was posthumously inducted into the Newfoundland and Labrador Hockey Hall of Fame and awarded a Premier's Medal for Arts, Heritage, Sports and Recreation.

+In 2025, Telegram justice reporter Tara Bradbury was named winner of the inaugural Mike Critch Excellence in Crime Reporting Award, a prize established by Canadian actor/comedian/writer Mark Critch in honour of his late father, longtime radio journalist Mike Critch, and administered by the Atlantic Journalism Awards.

 The Telegram has sponsored the Tely 10 Mile Road Race annually since 1927, and the provincial men's senior hockey trophy, the Herder Cup, is named for William Herder.

+The Telegram presented The Cuffer Prize, an annual literary contest, between 2008 and 2015.
+Overseen by editor/columnist Pam Frampton, the prize celebrated short fiction set in Newfoundland and Labrador, by new and established writers in the region.
+Winners include Joel Thomas Hynes and Eva Crocker.
+Top selections from the entries were published by Creative Book Publishing in annual editions of The Cuffer Anthology, with a portion of the sale proceeds donated to Literacy Newfoundland and Labrador.

 The Telegram is Newfoundland and Labrador's largest newspaper, and published seven days a week from 1989 to 2008, when it reverted to a single weekend paper published on Saturday as The Weekend Telegram.
 Its tagline is "The People's Paper", accompanied by the provincial flag.
 The title is printed in Old English Text font.